zuftt/qna-pair-generator/README.md

 ---

 ## Notes
-- I'm open to suggestions on improvements, and if you encounter problem do contact me I will try to help.
+- I'm open to suggestions on improvements, and if you encounter problems do contact me I will try to help.

 ---